 The best theory I’ve seen for how direct, out-of-context grammar instruction might make student writing worse is the one that I saw in this Atlantic article.
 It suggests that maybe standard grammar curriculums hurt writing ability because they undermine students’ confidence concerning writing and increase students’ antipathy towards the act of putting pen to paper.

 Whatever the reason, as I stated above, the out-of-context worksheets/terms hardly made a ripple in my student’s writing ability, so a handful of years ago I adopted a different way of teaching grammar.
 I do still directly teach it, but I teach it as a fun tool that writers can use to get their point across better.
-I’ve found taking this “here are tools for your writing arsenal” approach, as opposed to “here are all the mistakes you make” approach, means that I get to directly teach students grammar (which is important for many reasons) without using it as a wedge that drives them away from writing.
+I’ve found taking this “here are tools for your writing arsenal” approach, as opposed to “here are all the mistakes you make” approach, means that I get to directly teach students grammar without using it as a wedge that drives them away from writing.

 With that in mind, here is how I use this new approach to teaching students about the often misunderstood members of the punctuation family: the colon, dash, semicolon, and comma.

 I start by having students take out their phones and do the following:

 I do this so that students can see that they are already do the things that colons, semicolons, commas, and dashes communicate–namely, adding emphasis, breaks, and connections.

 I then use the following inquiry-based worksheets to explore the ways that we can add emphasis/excitement and break-apart/add extra information when writing in Standard English.